mathworks/matlab-circleci-orb/README.md

 # Use MATLAB with CircleCI

 The [orb for MATLAB&reg;](https://circleci.com/developer/orbs/orb/mathworks/matlab) on the CircleCI&reg; [Orb Registry](https://circleci.com/developer/orbs) enables you to build and test your MATLAB project as part of your pipeline.
-For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and package your files into a toolbox.
+For example, you can automatically identify any code issues in your project, run tests and generate test and coverage artifacts, and build a MATLAB package.

 To use this orb, opt in to using third-party orbs in your organization security settings.
 You can run MATLAB on a cloud-hosted runner (executor) by invoking the orb in your CircleCI configuration file and authoring your pipeline using the orb commands as steps in jobs.
 You must include the [`install`](#install) command in your jobs to install your preferred MATLAB release on the runner.
 For more information about cloud-hosted runners, see [Execution environments overview](https://circleci.com/docs/executor-intro/).